Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 "Hello, Singer."

 The Singer had many important duties: one of them was counselling her people through hard times.
 She could spot a depressed mood as easily as Tilly could have noticed a stone in her shoe.
 "Bad news?
-You normally more up than this…"
+You normally more up than this..."

 "Yeah.
 Afraid so."